 NGN 500 Advanced Engineering Mathematics (3-0-3).
-Covers analysis of linear and nonlinear physical systems equations of motion (ODEs and PDEs), tensors, partial differential equations of mathematical physics (wave, diffusion, Laplace, Poisson Equations), transform and integral methods for solving boundary and initial value problems, and numerical methods for ordinary and partial differential equations.
-Prerequisite: admission to the MSChE or MSCoE or MSCE or MSEE or MSME or MSMTR program.
+Covers analysis of linear and nonlinear physical systems described by ODEs and PDEs, Sturm-Liouville problems, tensors, partial differential equations of mathematical physics (wave, diffusion, Laplace, Poisson Equations), transform and integral methods for solving boundary and initial value problems for ordinary and partial differential equations.
+Prerequisite: admission to the MSChE or MSCoE or MSCE or MSEE or MSME or MSMTR programs.